Martin Gramatica: New Orleans Saints

 On 12 December 2007, Gramatica was signed by the New Orleans Saints to handle the kicking duties for the final three games, after kicker Olindo Mare was injured.
 On 23 December, he matched his personal long field goal mark of 55 yards just before halftime in a pivotal game against the Philadelphia Eagles.
 He made 5-of-5 field goal (100%) and 8-of-8 extra points (100%) attempts.

 In the 2008 preseason, he was challenged by sixth-round draft pick Taylor Mehlhaff for the team's placekicking job.
 Gramatica remained the starter as Mehlhaff was waived by the Saints on 30 August during the final roster cuts.
 Gramatica was perfect until 21 September, when he missed two critical field goals in a loss to the Denver Broncos.
 On 6 October, he had a field goal blocked that was returned for a touchdown and a missed 46-yard field goal just before the two-minute warning in a loss to the Minnesota Vikings.
 Just two days after the game against Minnesota, Gramática was placed on season-ending injured reserve with a groin injury on 8 October and the team re-signed Mehlhaff.
 He finished with 6-of-10 field goals (60%) and 16-of-16 extra points (100%).

+Soccer coaching career

+Gramatica is a soccer fan and supports Boca Juniors.
+He has said that he chose the number 7 jersey as a tribute to Guillermo Barros Schelotto, whom he considers one of his idols.